christinecha/gridfolio/README.md

 }
 ```

-and you can add a variable number of styles, like this:
+and you can add [any CSS style properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference), like this:

 ```
 {